Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - Then you can run the stress app on the linux VM by running `sudo stress --cpu 90`
         - This after it lasts for 10 min, it will atutomatically scale out VMs from 1 to 3 as you selected
         - During the scale out process, when a new VM is automatically added, it does not automatically also install the web app - It will have to be done manually by using custom script extensions which are basically commands that install the application
+        - Another option is to create a custom VM image with a pre-installed applcation and use the additional VMs during the scale out process which will then have pre-installed application in them